datumorphism/datumorphism.github.io/content/til/programming/start-simple-server.md

 tags:
 - 'Python'
 - 'Web'
-excerpt: With one line of python command
+summary: With one line of python command
 ---

 Sometimes we debug html locally but run into the error